When Should you have your first eye examination?

 An Angus Ried poll finds that 4 in 10 residents admit having eye or vision problems while doing everyday activities such as driving, watching Television, or using a computer.
 And even though 97% of people understand and believe good vision is extremely important to their health and quality of life, only 40% have regular vision health assessments.
 This compares with 80% for dental, and 76% for medical examinations.

 The public generally having a feeling that they only need an eye examination when they need glasses.
-The wrong idea.
+Unfortunately the wrong idea.
 Having an eye examination is a health assessment independent of the need for vision wear.
-Your life may be at risk and not even know it.